urbandroid-team/dont-kill-my-app/_vendors/samsung.md

 ## What optimization apps does Samsung have?

+- Android 11: Battery optimization

 - Android Pie and higher: Device care

 - Android Oreo or Nougat: Device maintenance

 - Android Marshmallow or below: Smart manager

+## Android 11

+On Android 11 Samsung will prevent apps work in background by default unless you exclude apps from battery optimizations.
+This is a severe divergence from standard Android process management policies.
+To keep your apps working properly make sure you enable:<br>
+_Settings > Apps > Your App > Battery > Battery optimization > All apps > Your app > Don't optimize_.<br>
+Yes this is a long way to go :disappointed:!
+Devs cannot ask for it automatically as they risk beeing kicked out from Play Store due to policy violations.

 ## Galaxy S10